Skip to main content

 gut-adrenal axis

-Meaning ∞ The Gut-Adrenal Axis refers to the bidirectional communication between the gastrointestinal tract, its microbiota, and the hypothalamic-pituitary-adrenal (HPA) axis.
+Meaning ∞ The Gut-Adrenal Axis is a conceptual pathway highlighting the bidirectional communication and functional interdependence between the gastrointestinal tract, its resident microbiota, and the adrenal glands, which are the core of the stress response system.